ibm-cloud-architecture/terraform-openshift4-vcd/README.md

   -p '[{"op": "add", "path": "/spec/disableAllDefaultSources", "value": true}]'
 ```

-Otherwise, follow the instructions in the doc [here](docs/airgap-cluster-setup.md#create-a-mirror-for-redhat-openshift-catalogs) to mirror them.
+Otherwise, follow the instructions in the the topic [Create a mirror for Redhat Openshift Catalogs](docs/airgap-cluster-setup.md#create-a-mirror-for-redhat-openshift-catalogs).

 #### Debugging the OCP installation